 Turkey Brine Ingredients

-To make this recipe, you will need apple cider, cold water, kosher salt, brown sugar, garlic, black peppercorns, oranges, rosemary, bay and sage.
+To make this recipe, you will need apple cider, cold water, kosher salt, brown sugar, garlic cloves, black peppercorns, oranges, rosemary sprigs, bay leaves and sage sprigs.

 How To Brine A Turkey